The Dragon Hatchling

 And Pop was quiet, because sometime he worried about these things, too.

-“My dearest husband, I am sorry to say this, but as much as I love our son, you have to admit that he is a fat, lazy hatchling for his age, who may never grow up to be a Proper Dragon who can take care of himself.
+“My dearest husband, I am sorry to say this, but as much as I love our son, you have to admit that he is a fat, lazy hatchling, who may never grow up to be a Proper Dragon who can take care of himself.
 I fear he will never be a dragon that is Fierce and Feared and Respected.
-I simply don’t know what to do with him.”
+And I simply don’t know what to do with him.”

 Horus’s Pop was quiet and thoughtful, and both dragons embraced each other with their tails as they watched their beloved (but fat and lazy) little dragon sleep, feeling much helpless and concerned about what should become of him.
 They had no way of knowing that their baby would have a very rude awakening the following morning, and they would not see him again for many a day to come.